Haolab-BIG/scRNA-seq/README.md

 ```
 ![image](https://github.com/user-attachments/assets/fe68f2e3-bcde-42cd-89fd-0a4910966ce4)
 #### • The standards for high-quality cells and genes
+Due to the differences in experimental principles between scRNA-seq and snRNA-seq, we need to apply different standards when performing data cleaning.
 (i) Number of counts: >1500 (scRNA-seq) >1000 (snRNA-seq)
 (ii) Number of genes: >700 (scRNA-seq) >500 (snRNA-seq)
 (iii) Percent of mitochondrial transcripts: <15% (scRNA-seq) <10% (snRNA-seq)